duongddinh/blog/_posts/2022-01-07-Snapchat-Lens.markdown

 # The thought process

 So, the question is, was I lucky or is there something else?
-The answer is no, I was not lucky, I understand the market and keep up with pop culture.
-To understand how I did this, let’s take a look at the context of the 400k-view-lens first.
+The answer is no, it was not luck, I understand the market and keep up with pop culture.
+To understand how I did this, let’s take a look at the context of the 300k viewed lens first.
 At that time, people on twitter were going crazy over lil uzi vert, who just got a diamond soldered onto his head.
 Creating a lens was not on my mind at that time, because the last one I created was about 3 years ago.
 One day later, I wanted to send a snap with lil uzi vert filter on my face.
 However, I could not find any lens that had good quality and detail.
 At this point, I realized one thing, I could create a lens that had the potential to go viral.
 But here is a catch, I didn’t remember how to make one.
 So I looked up a tutorial on reddit.
 I stumbled on gold while looking for silver.
 I saw somebody requesting a lil uzi vert lens, and there was no answer, indicating that it did not exist at the time.

 Now, let’s take a look at the second one.
 The story is really similar.
 But I was late to the trend, knowing that memes have a lifespan.
 I had to create one with good quality quickly.
 After the lens was created, I went on reddit to promote my lens (I did not get any upvotes but any press is good press given the situation), and I let time do the work.
 The lens will go through the exponential growth rate and eventually touch the ceiling (S curve).